spkelle2/diet/README.md

   * Running as a Conda package
   * Running behind a web service in a Docker container

-For information, see the companion medium article.
+For more information, see the companion medium article.

 ## Running in Development
 If Conda is not already installed on your machine, go [here](https://docs.conda.io/projects/miniconda/en/latest/)